0xBAMA/SDFs/README.md

 ### Plans for part 3:
 This has been a little while coming.
 I've been thinking a lot about what I want to do with it, while dealing with the ongoing feature creep of Voraldo 1.2.

-- dithering in even more color spaces
+- dithering in even more color spaces, perhaps blending a few different results together?
 - soft shadows
 - maybe higher resolution
 - multisampling the initial raymarching result